uf-mil/mil/Code-Policy.md

 ## What should I not commit?
 * Do not commit debug print statements (ROS Logging is okay)
 * Do not open GUI windows (PCL or OpenCV or anything of that sort) in production code.
+This will often cause crashes

 ## Documentation
 * Include a readme in *every* new package, that describes what it is, what it does, and how to use it (in the form of example console commands/switches)